marcelocra/marcelocra/README.md

   **Ex-Google Engineer | Full-Stack Product Builder | AI-Augmented Developer**
 </div>

 My name is Marcelo.
 I'm a Computer Engineer from **ITA** and a former **Google** engineer with 15+ years of experience.
-I am now an entrepreneur building developer tools, micro-SaaS, and AI-native applications.
+I am now an entrepreneur building micro-SaaS, AI-native applications and developer tools.

 I spent 4.5 years at Google[^google] before leaving to explore new ventures.
-Today, I work with an **"Engineer in the Loop"**[^eitl] approach: leveraging AI agents like **Roo Code**, **GitHub Copilot**, and **Claude** as force multipliers.
-This allows me to ship high-quality code at the speed of a startup while maintaining the rigorous architectural standards I mastered at Google.
+Today, I work with an **"Engineer in the Loop"**[^eitl] approach: leveraging AI agents like **Cursor**, **Claude** and **Roo Code** as force multipliers.
+This allows me to ship high-quality code quickly while maintaining good architectural standards.

 [^google]: Working mostly with C++, Python, and JavaScript on Chromium and Data Pipelines.
 [^eitl]: "Engineer in the Loop" means using AI to accelerate implementation while the human engineer retains control over system design, architecture, and quality assurance.